iloyd98/hatp36-analysis/README.md

 ---

 ## STEP 2: (IMPORTANT) Fix the folder names

-Google Drive may rename folders when downloading.
+Google Drive WILL rename folders when downloading.
+KeplerCam will download in multiple folders (more on this below).

 Make sure the folders are named EXACTLY:

 FAST
-KeplerCam
+KeplerCam, KeplerCam1, KeplerCam2

-If they are named something like:
+They may download as something like:
 - FAST-20260419T023638Z-3-001

 Rename them before continuing.